return to homepage

 Light fixtures, light placement, controls, and bulbs are all part of your porch's anatomy.

-The right fixture can make all the difference; see the many styles available to find one to complement your porch!
+The appropriate light fixture can make all the difference; see the many styles available to find one to complement your porch!

 Locating porch lights in strategic places will maximize their effect.